Jan Lievens: Biography

 When he returned from England via Calais, he settled in Antwerp, where he married Suzanna Colyn de Nole, the daughter of the sculptor Michiel Colyns, on 23 December 1638.
 In this period he won many commissions from royalty, mayors, and city halls.
 According to Houbraken, a Continence of Scipio was painted for the Leiden city hall.
 A poem by Joost van den Vondel was written in honor of a painting (a schoorsteenstuk, or over the mantel piece) he made for the mayor's office of the Amsterdam city hall (now the Royal Palace of Amsterdam) in 1661.
 According to the Amsterdams Historisch Museum, this piece survives and depicts Brinno raised on a shield with the Cananefates, after a similar painting by Otto van Veen in 1613.

-Lievens collaborated and shared a studio with Rembrandt van Rijn from about 1626 to 1631.
+Lievens collaborated and shared a studio with Rembrandt van Rijn in Leiden from about 1626 to 1631.
 Their competitive collaboration, represented in some two dozen paintings, drawings and etchings, was intimate enough to cause difficulties in the attribution of works from this period.
 Lievens showed talent for painting in a life-size scale, and his dramatic compositions suggest the influence of the Caravaggisti.
 In Constantijn Huygens' assessment, Lievens was more inventive, yet less expressive than Rembrandt.
 The two men split in 1631, when Rembrandt moved to Amsterdam and Lievens to England.
 In 1656 Rembrandt still owned paintings by his former friend.

 During his time in England Lievens painted a portrait for Thomas Howard, 21st Earl of Arundel, and became influenced by the works of Anthony van Dyck.
 Lievens worked in Antwerp, and cooperated with Adriaen Brouwer.
 After being a court painter in The Hague and Berlin, he returned to Amsterdam in 1655.
 After his first wife died he married a sister of Jan de Bray in 1648.
 After 1672, the "Rampjaar," Lievens had increasing financial difficulties and his family voided all claims of inheritance on his death due to his debts.